himanshu2406/CNN-ai-pneumonia-detection/README.md

 # HOW TO PREDICT ON NEW IMAGES :

+go to https://discord.gg/ZUGVPSS and pass in the comand !d along with your image url and get back the result within seconds !

+Alternative :

 go to https://colab.research.google.com/
 press upload and upload the .h5 file (pneumonia_pred_new.h5) press upload and upload the x-ray image you want to run the prediction on.